Ethnodramatherapy Training Institute Services

 Level 3:

-The trainee would need to create a 6-month EDT project under Institute supervision, complete a full report of their project, which would include a section on research that clearly gives evidence of the project’s effectiveness in regard to educational and/or therapeutic value.
-The trainee must also take an exam based on the book, Ethnodramatherapy (Routledge 2022).
+For level 3, within a six-month framework, the candidate would be required to create a 75-hour EDT project, as well as complete a full report on their project.
+This report would include a section on research that provides clear qualitative and/or quantitative evidence of the project’s effectiveness in regard to educational and/or therapeutic value.
+During the process, the candidate would also need to complete a minimum of 5 hours of supervision with Institute staff.
+For level 3 certification, the trainee must also take an exam based on the book, Ethnodramatherapy (Routledge 2022).
 Successful completion of these tasks earns the trainee the title of “Trainer/Supervisor of EDT.”

 **On attaining the first-level certification, the trainee can become a member of the Institute, if they so wish.